below is a transcript of the video by Dr. Tompkins

 So then you, you don’t actually notice that you’re, you’re dealing with a problem.
 But over time, once you’re feeling the less and less and less in the feet, if it gets bad enough, at some point you’re not even gonna really feel what’s underneath you.
 That can cause a major problem with your balance.
 And so improving that balance is going to be incredibly important.
 Some of the other reasons why we can notice that his proprius actors, when those nerves start becoming damaged in the feet, there are these little nerve bundles called proprioceptors and those little nerve bundles send information back into the brain.
 And that communication pathway back and forth tells your brain where your body is in space, helps your body to be able to maintain normal balance.
 But what can happen a lot of times is when we’re, we’re noticing an issue with um, the neuropathy where those nerves are being damaged, those appropriate sectors aren’t sending those messages back and forth very quickly.

 So there are a lot of things that can create the imbalance that we’re, that we’re dealing with.
 So let’s now talk about the ways that you can improve your balance.
 If you’re dealing with neuropathy.
-Number one, we’ve got to improve the way the nerves are functioning.
+Number one, we’ve got to improve how the nerves function.
 So we take steps to be able to do that.
 One, we need to blood flow out to those nerves.
 And so the way that we do that is very specific.
 There’s very specific wavelengths of light that help to improve blood flow.
 There’s certain supplements, combinations of arginine and citrulline that will make a difference in the neuropathy that, um, that you’re feeling and that will start to help improve your balance.
 Once you get the nerve function back.
 Balance can change.
 Now a lot of times we also need to, um, encourage our body to start balancing better.
 And typically the way that we do that is with some very specific balance exercises.

 Using a vibration plate to do certain exercises will help train the body better.
 That vibration plate, as you’re doing exercise on it, it’s vibrating underneath you and that sends a lot of messages to those proprioceptors, which then shoots the message up into the brain to help the brain understand where your body is.
 The research shows that it’s much more effective to use a vibration plate with exercises than not, especially when you’re trying to regain your balance.
 And then step number three is create progressive stress in your balance.
 And what I mean by that, in creating progressive stress, um, here’s an example of how you would do that with a balance exercise.
 One of the first things that we’ll have people do is just practice standing on one leg, hold on to something and stand on one leg.
 And depending on how bad your balances, sometimes even that by itself is hard.